jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/performance/underTheHood.md

 # Under The Hood

-## Templer and Node.JS VM
+## EJS Site Builder and Node.JS VM

-Templer runs as a Node JS CLI app and is written in typescript.
+EJS Site Builder runs as a Node JS CLI app and is written in typescript.

 Your generate scripts are loaded and run using the Node JS VM.
 See [Node JS VM Documentation](https://nodejs.org/api/vm.html).